microsoft/hlsl-specs/docs/Process.md

 requirements for justification are not high and could be as simple as "insufficient resources".

+### Differences for Infrastructure Proposals

+Infrastructure proposals may skip the **Under Review** phase and go straight from **Under Consideration** to **Accepted**.
+This flow is expected in cases where the proposal does not impact end users, and may garner little to no feedback from outside the core developers.

+In cases where contributions are being made to the LLVM-Project, the **Under Review** phase may be useful for communicating when a proposal has been posted as an RFC to [LLVM's Discourse](https://discourse.llvm.org/).
+In this case the proposal header should be updated to include a link to the Discord post.

+### Moving Through States

+#### Merging a New Proposal

+The bar for a proposal to be merged should be kept low.
+Ideally a PR introducing a new proposal should be reviewed for obvious mistakes (typos, grammar, etc), and general alignment with project goals and direction.
+If the proposal aligns with the goals and direction, it should be merged as **Under Consideration**, and the authors should file issues tracking the work to flesh out and complete the detailed design.

+#### Completing the Detailed Design

+As the proposal authors and sponsors work through issues with the proposal and flesh out a complete design each change to the proposal will be reviewed.

+#### Final Review

+Once the authors and sponsors feel that all outstanding issues are resolved a sponsor will file an issue to propose a review period, and create a PR to mark the proposal as **Under Review**.

+During the review period the sponsor will reach out to stakeholders (users, partners, etc) to collect feedback about the proposal.
+Any issues that need to be addressed will be filed and tracked.

+If there are outstanding issues at the end of the scheduled review period, the review period will be extended by one week.
+The extensions will continue week-by-week until all outstanding issues are addressed.

+#### Accepting a Proposal

+After the review period concludes and all outstanding issues are addressed, a sponsor will create a PR to mark the proposal as **Accepted**, at which time we will accept PRs to begin implementation.

+#### Implementation

+During implementation a proposal may need to further evolve as the implementors discover issues.
+Those issues will be addressed with PRs to the proposal and reviewed.

+Once the implementation is complete and all associated issues are resolved, a sponsor will create a PR to mark the proposal as **Completed**.

 ## Filing Issues

 Issues in this repository publicly tracks feature requests for the HLSL language